JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20241105.md

 ___

-## A critique of each district's taxpayer cost impact analysis
+## An analysis of each district's taxpayer cost impact analysis

 [Critiques](costanalysiscritiques20241105)